topisani/sidetree/README.md

 ## Installation

-Since sidetree is published on [crates.io](https://crates.io/crates/sidetree), any system with `cargo` installed can simply get sidetree by running
+Since sidetree is published on [crates.io](https://crates.io/crates/sidetree), any system with `cargo` installed can simply get sidetree by running.
+Notice however that sidetree requires the rust toolchain nightly.
 ```sh
 cargo install sidetree
 ```